builderjer/skill-ovos-date-time/README.md

 * "What time is it in Paris?"
 * "Show me the time"
 * "What's the date?"
-* "Tell me the day of the week"
+* "Tell me the day of the week" (TODO)
+* "How many days until July 4th"
 * "What day is Memorial Day 2020?"

 ## Credits